-In one sentence: Hub20 is an open source, self-hosted payment gateway for Ethereum and ERC20 tokens.
+In one sentence: Hub20 is an open source, self-hosted payment processor for Ethereum and EVM-compatible networks.

-It works as a web application that can interact with the Ethereum blockchain and can keep track of any type of token transfer between two different parties.
-It hides all of the complexity from end-users so that they can make and receive payments in ETH and any ERC20-compliant token using always the fastest/cheapest possible route without ever needing to know any technical detail.
+It works as a web application that can interact with network that is compatible with Ethereum’s JSON RPC API.
+It can keep track of any type of token transfer between two different parties.
+It hides all of the complexity from end-users so that they can make and receive payments in the blockchains native currency or ERC20-compliant token.
+It abstracts away all the details and provides the fastest/cheapest possible route to make it easy for people to accept cryptocurrencies as payment online.

 In practice, one can think of each instance of Hub20 of a single “crypto bank” where users simply have access to their individual accounts and token balances, while the person running the deployment (hub operator or hub owner) is the one with actual access to the bank vault and funds.